Saint Lucia: Geography

-Saint Lucia has a total area of 617 square kilometers (238 sq mi).
+Saint Lucia has a total area of 617 sqkm.
 As a volcanic island, Saint Lucia is very mountainous, with its highest point being Mount Gimie, at 950 m above sea level.
 The Pitons, two mountainous volcanic plugs, form the island's most famous landmark.
 Saint Lucia is also home to the world's only drive-in volcano, the Sulphur Springs.
 There are a number of small islands off the coast, the largest of which are the Maria Islands, located in the south-east of the island.

 Saint Lucia lies at latitude 14° N and longitude 61° W. The population tends to be concentrated around the coast, with the interior more sparsely populated, due to the presence of dense forests.

 Flora and fauna

 Many species are endemic to the island, including Anolis luciae, a species of lizard, and Boa orophias, a species of boid snake.

 Ecoregions

 Saint Lucia has five terrestrial ecoregions: Windward Islands moist forests, Leeward Islands dry forests, Windward Islands dry forests, Windward Islands xeric scrub, and Lesser Antilles mangroves.
 The country had a 2019 Forest Landscape Integrity Index mean score of 6.17/10, ranking it 84th globally out of 172 countries.